marciopocebon/ehtsh/README.md

      #+#        #+#    #+#     #+#    #+#    #+# #+#    #+#
     ########## ###    ###     ###     ########  ###    ###

+# About ehtools shell

+    INFO: Ehtools Shell is a simple ehtools shell with different functions and themes for comfortable working in your unix terminal!

 # How to install ehtsh

 > cd ehtools-shell